10 Traits & Skills Recruiters Are Looking for in Finance Professionals

 Demonstrating leadership in past work or volunteer experiences proves to employers that you have what it takes to lead a team someday.
 Beyond leading others, examples of how you’ve led yourself through continuous learning or personal development is also desired.

 Tip: In addition to pointing out any past management experience, highlight specific examples of how you’ve taken the lead inside and outside of the workplace.
-For example, if you’ve taken continuing education classes to further your skills, include that in the Education section of your resume.
+For example, if you’ve taken continuing education classes to further your leadership skills, include that in the Education section of your resume.

 In addition, consider adding a “Leadership Experience” section where you can share examples of special assignments you’ve taken on, teams you’ve led and leadership positions you’ve held.
 Some examples include: